 You can easily connect to your Chromebook with another computer (or vice versa) as long as you have an Internet connection active on both devices.

 With the Chrome Remote Desktop app, you can connect to your Chromebook from any other device- whether it be a phone, computer, or tablet.
 You can access all your saved files, applications, videos, pictures, and other media on another device.

 What if you left your Chromebook at home and you need to take a quick peek at a document saved locally on it?

 You can do so from anywhere in the world with your phone (with an active WiFi or Internet connection.)

-Perhaps you left your Chromebook at home and you need to take a quick peek at a document saved locally on it.
-You can do so remotely with your phone.
-Or maybe you need to show a funny cat video to your coworkers you have saved on your Chromebook.
+Or maybe you need to show a funny cat video to your coworkers you have saved on your Chromebook?
 You can do so at work.
 On the work computer.
 (Given that it’s running Chrome and has the app installed.)

 Note that this goes both ways.
-You can access all your saved stuff on your Chromebook from another computer, or you can access another computer from your Chromebook.
-Here’s a list of all the things you can do with Chrome Remote Desktop:
+You can access all your saved stuff on your Chromebook from another device, or you can access another device from your Chromebook.

 - Remotely connect to a Chromebook from another Chromebook